YinzhenXu/Dataset_arXiv_2501.18085/README.md

 This repository contains the main data produced in the paper "Distribution amplitudes of heavy-light pseudoscalar and vector mesons from Dyson-Schwinger equations framework" (arXiv:2501.18085).

-If you use this data in your work, please cite the paper via the following INSPIRE-HEP entry: https://inspirehep.net/literature/2874193
+If you use this data in your work, please cite https://inspirehep.net/literature/2874193

 BibTeX and other citation formats are available at the link above.